3 Best Sheet Pans, Tested by Food Network Kitchen

 We piled our pans with pizza and covered them with cookies to find our top tool for baking!

 Whether you’re working in a restaurant, looking to feed a family of four or regularly whipping up dinner for one, sheet pans are a kitchen must-have.
 For noncommercial uses, a so-called half-sheet pan (measuring 18x13 inches on average) will generally do the trick: made of aluminum or stainless steel, surrounded with a rim to prevent spills, and purchased either with or without a nonstick coating.
 Of course, there are other factors that make certain pans stand out from the crowd.
-Read on to find the very best vessel for your gingerbread men, focaccia or elaborate sheet pan suppers!
+Read on to find the very best vessel for your cookies, focaccia or sheet pan suppers!